-All 7th and 8th grade athletes must have a current physical dated February 1, 2018 or after and proof of insurance filed with the school to practice, tryout and compete (Physicals are now requrierd every two years with Doctors approval).
+All 7th and 8th grade athletes must have a current physical dated February 1, 2019 or after and proof of insurance filed with the school to practice, tryout and compete (Physicals are now required every two years with doctor's approval).

-All students will need to pay a $10 school insurance fee in order to participate (onetime fee a year).
+All students will need to pay a $10 school insurance fee in order to participate.
+This is a once per year fee.

 MSHSAA 3.9.1 Each team must have 14 days of conditioning practice and each individual must have participated in 14 school conditioning practices on 14 different days prior to the date of the first interscholastic contest in all sports.
 This requirement shall be met if a student has been a member of another school sports team immediately preceding the sport season, has been actively practicing with the sport team, has had 14 days of physical conditioning and begins physical conditioning practice with the new sport team with no more than seven calendar days having passed between the two sports before beginning practice.

 PRIVIT Instructions Must have all documents completed in PRIVIT in order to compete.